Skip to Content

 Will Grass Die If It Gets Too Long?

-In certain areas, homeowners must follow the laws and keep their grass shorter.
+Homeowners must follow the laws and keep their grass shorter in certain areas.
 If you live in one of these areas or prefer a nicely trimmed lawn, frequent trimming is healthier than allowing it to grow out.
-If the grass starts to grow to a longer length and then gets cut, it could go into grass shock.
+If the grass grows longer and then gets cut, it could go into grass shock.

 What Insects Will Overgrown Grass Attract?

-If you don’t cut your grass, the overgrown lawn will attract many insects you probably don’t want around.
+If you don’t cut your grass, the overgrown lawn will attract insects you probably don’t want around.
 This is especially true if you enjoy spending time outside.
 Mosquitos, fleas, and ticks are all attracted to long-overgrown grass.
 If you have pets, you won’t want these pests on your property, especially fleas.

 When fleas are present in your grass, it won’t be long until they find a way to get into your home.
 They can easily attach to your cat or dog’s fur and lay eggs all over them and your home.
 If you don’t have pets, you are still at risk of a flea infestation.
 They can jump onto your socks or pants to get into your home.